DS-100/debugging-guide/README.md

 ## Repo Organization
 This website uses Quarto to render pages.
-The main index can be found in `_quarto.yml`, and subpages are organized under the `chapters` section.
+The main index can be found in `_quarto.yml`, and subpages are organized under the `contents` section.
 Each subpage has it's own folder and `.md` (markdown) file.
 Note that unlike the [Course Notes repo](https://github.com/DS-100/course-notes), the debugging guide rarely runs any code, so we rely on `.md` files rather than `.qmd` to save us the trouble of converting from `.qmd` to `.ipynb` for editing, then back to `.qmd` to render the website.
 Instead we can make edits directly to the `.md` file.

 ## Creating a new section
 To start a new document, create an empty folder `topic_name` and create an empty markdown file `topic_name.md`.
 Start each document like so: